lcsnigeria/lcs_ajax/README.md

 ### Disabling Automatic Initialization

-To fully control when `lcsRunDyStyleDependency` is called, you can disable the automatic initialization by removing the `DOMContentLoaded` listener in the library's source code or simply allowing it to execute as-is without affecting manual calls.
+To fully control when `lcsRunDyStyle` is called, you can disable the automatic initialization by removing the `DOMContentLoaded` listener in the library's source code or simply allowing it to execute as-is without affecting manual calls.

 ## Development